Winners of Jeff Edwards Wednesday Night Scramble named

-Winners of the Jeff Edwards Wednesday Night Scramble Tournament on Wednesday at Porterville Municipal Golf Course were from left: Ricki, Brandon Wilson, Rick Cha and Jim Kirk, who shot 8-under-par.
+Winners of the the Jeff Edwards Wednesday Night Scramble on Wednesday at Porterville Municipal Golf Course were from left: Oscar Gonzalez, Jose Duran, Colton Painter and Sergio Salinas, who shot 7-under-par.

 Winners of Jeff Edwards Wednesday Night Scramble named